 The Sony ICF-EX5MK2 is an unusual portable radio in several ways.
-There is considerable mystique surrounding it as it is intended for the Japanese market, which helps explain why so few of us here in the U.S. have ever seen one, even though we’ve been reading bits and pieces about it for years, the original model hitting the market around 1985, the MK2 came to market in 2009.
+There is considerable mystique and perhaps some misunderstanding surrounding it as it is intended for the Japanese market, which helps explain why so few of us here in the U.S. have ever seen one, even though we’ve been reading bits and pieces about it for years.
+The original model hit the market around 1985, and the current MK2 version came to market in 2009.
 The MK2 update dispenses with the analog TV band and adds an unusual and phenomenally excellent synchronous detection circuit. ..there were said to be other improvements as well.
-It is easily available however through Amazon partners and directly from Japan via several eBay sellers.
+It is still available as of late 2018, but skyrocketing prices suggest they are becoming harder to find new.

 It is also the only radio I’ve ever seen in which the shortwave bands will be useless for anyone outside of Japan, as its SW is limited to 6, crystal-controlled, switch-selectable, non-tunable SW frequencies.
 These are tuned to the 6 Japanese NSB shortwave frequencies of Radio Nikkei, a domestic, commercial broadcast service for Japan, known as NBB 1 and 2 on the 3, 6 and 9 MHz bands.
 So for the rest of the world this is an AM/FM, analog-tuned radio.
 But that’s OK…the EX5’s strength is its AM performance.